Wellington: National capital

 Thorndon, the centre of government in Wellington, c.
 1929.
 The original Government House (now the site of the Beehive), Parliament Buildings and Turnbull House are in the background.

-Wellington was declared a city in 1840, and was chosen to be the capital city of New Zealand in 1865.
+The capital was moved to Wellington in 1865.

 Wellington became the capital city in place of Auckland, which William Hobson had made the capital in 1841.
-The New Zealand Parliament had first met in Wellington on 7 July 1862, on a temporary basis; in November 1863, the Prime Minister of New Zealand, Alfred Domett, placed a resolution before Parliament in Auckland that "... it has become necessary that the seat of government ... should be transferred to some suitable locality in Cook Strait [region]."
+The New Zealand Parliament had first met in Wellington on 7 July 1862, temporarily; in November 1863, the Prime Minister of New Zealand, Alfred Domett, placed a resolution before Parliament in Auckland that "... it has become necessary that the seat of government ... should be transferred to some suitable locality in Cook Strait [region]."
 There had been some concerns that the more populous South Island (where the goldfields were located) would choose to form a separate colony in the British Empire.
 Several commissioners (delegates) invited from Australia, chosen for their neutral status, declared that the city was a suitable location because of its central location in New Zealand and its good harbour; it was believed that the whole Royal Navy fleet could fit into the harbour.
 Wellington's status as the capital is a result of constitutional convention rather than statute.

 Wellington is New Zealand's political centre, housing the nation's major government institutions.
 The New Zealand Parliament relocated to the new capital city, having spent the first ten years of its existence in Auckland.
 A session of parliament officially met in the capital for the first time on 26 July 1865.
 At that time, the population of Wellington was just 4,900.